obestwalter/loslassa/README.rst

         reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
 It is useful for in-line program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents. reStructuredText is designed for extensibility for specific application domains.

-As the description says: useful for simple web pages - if it gets more involved you need a bit more, which in this case provides by the `sphinx <http://sphinx-doc.org>`_ documentation generator.
+As the description says: useful for simple web pages - if it gets more involved you need a bit more, which in this case will be provided by the `sphinx <http://sphinx-doc.org>`_ documentation generator.

 Sphinx Porcelain
 ''''''''''''''''